-On February 27, 2018, the District and each of the Taxing Districts adopted Amended and Restated Joint Resolutions Concerning the Imposition of Regional Development Fee.
-These Amended and Restated Joint Resolutions supersede all other resolutions imposing Regional Development Fees and were further supplemented by Joint Resolutions adopted on October 8, 2018.
+On October 1, 2020, the District and each of the Taxing Districts adopted Joint Resolutions Concerning the Imposition of Regional Development Fees.
+These Joint Regional Development Fees Resolutions supersede all other resolutions imposing Regional Development Fees.

 The Districts impose a Regional Development Fee on property within the Districts ranging from a base amount of \$0.20 to \$0.50 per square foot of a Zone Lot, as adjusted by the Construction Cost Adjustment multiplier provided by the City.
-The fee is imposed to provide for the funding of certain Regional Improvements, per that certain City Intergovernmental Agreement dated September 2, 2008 (as amended) with the City.
-During 2019, the fees in effect ranged from \$0.42 to \$1.05.
+The Regional Development Fee is imposed to provide for the funding of certain Regional Improvements, per that certain City Intergovernmental Agreement dated September 2, 2008 (as amended) with the City.
+During 2021, the Regional Development Fee in effect ranged from \$0.43 to \$1.07, and the Districts collected \$43,350.